 Financial information in Indonesia are contained in the Investment Law No. 25 of 2007 article 15 and the Limited Liability Company Law No. 40 of 2007 article 74, but there are still many companies that have not complied with them, so the Financial Services Authority (OJK) in 2017 issued regulations new regulations as stated in POJK No. 51/POJK.03/2017 concerning the implementation of sustainable finance for financial service institutions, issuers, and public companies.
 Disclosure of additional information by companies as a means of communication between management and shareholders is voluntary reporting that can complement mandatory reporting on company performance (Freeman, 2004).
+As a financial institution that has an intermediary function, the role of banks is very important in the economic activities of a country, where banks become institutions that channel funds and as a place for financial transactions to occur, this makes banks unchanged like a pulse in the human body which is needed to support the smooth running of a country's economy (Ryandono, Imron & Wildan, 2022).

 Stakeholder theory takes the perspective that a company is not an entity that is only useful for its own sake; Companies must also provide benefits to their stakeholders.
+The latest source of competitive advantage is innovation and creativity (Safrizal, 2023).
 Companies will look for various ways to seek satisfaction for their stakeholders when contributing to economic resources that are important for the company because the survival of the company depends on the stakeholders.
 Disclosure of carbon emissions is a form of communication between companies and stakeholders to gain support.
 With disclosure, the company tries to show its social responsibility to stakeholders (Lu et al., 2015).

 Environmental and social responsibility activities are no longer an option but an obligation that must be carried out by all companies.
 Based on data from the National Center for Sustainability Rating, only 11 energy sector companies in Indonesia are participants in the Asian-level sustainability report ranking.
 Therefore, efforts to increase sustainability reporting are intended to reduce emissions from the energy sector, thereby impacting company sustainability.
+This can be achieved by the presence of quality employee performance, (Safrizal, Eliyana & Febriyanti, 2020) Employee performance is the stage of achievement as an employee's work performance.

-Several research results show that ESG performance has a positive and significant effect on financial performance, including; Ihsani et al.,(2023), Rahi et al., (2022), Giannopoulos et al., (2022), (Kim and Li, 2021), Velte & Stawinoga, (2020), Zhang et al., (2020) Melinda & Wardhani, (2020), Velte and Stawinoga, (2017), Wang and Sarkis, (2017), and Qiu et al., (2016).
+Several research results show that ESG performance has a positive and significant effect on financial performance, including; Ihsani et al., (2023), Rahi et al., (2022), Giannopoulos et al, (2022), (Kim and Li, 2021), Velte & Stawinoga, (2020), Zhang et al, (2020) Melinda & Wardhani, (2020), Velte and Stawinoga, (2017), Wang and Sarkis, (2017), and Qiu et al., (2016).
 Furthermore, research results that state ESG performance is negative and not significant include; Vasconcelos et al, (2022), Giannopoulos et al, (2022), Ruan and Liu, (2021), Sanchez et al, (2020), Buallay (2020), Velte and Stawinoga, (2017), and Nollet et al, (2015).
 Meanwhile, the research results show committee sustainability moderating ESG performance on financial performance (Endrikat et al., 2021), Ruan and Liu, (2021), Zhang et al., (2020), Velte and Stawinoga, (2020a), and Baraibar-Diez and Odriozola, (2019), Xie et al., (2019), Biswas et al., (2018), and Liao et al., (2015).

 Various existing studies still find different evidence in examining the performance of Environment, Social, and Governance (ESG) on financial performance in companies.
+In the opinion of (Tarjo et al., 2022) previous research found that CSR can increase firm value.
 Therefore, this research is expected to contribute to examining the performance of Environment, Social, and Governance (ESG) on financial performance with moderated CSR sustainability committees in energy sector companies in Indonesia.